Nepal Country Commercial Guide

 Business Customs

 Nepal is ethnically, linguistically, and culturally diverse.
 Generally traditional and conservative by nature, Nepalis are congenial people who take pride in their national and ethnic heritage.
 Foreigners must be prepared to obtain the appropriate introductions and spend time on confidence-building before entering into serious business negotiations.
 Visitors are normally greeted by saying “Hello” or “Namaste” followed by a handshake.
 An exchange of business cards follows.
-Nepalis like conversing briefly before entering into business negotiations.
+Nepalis like conversing briefly before commencing business negotiations.
 Normal business attire is appropriate.

 Travel Advisory